netkicorp/netkidocs/api/callbacks2.md

 Your business has one callback configuration, covering the destination URL, authentication, and retry behavior described above.

+> [!NOTE]
+> This section covers managing your callback configuration through the API.
+The
+> same settings can also be managed in the Netki Dashboard — use whichever fits
+> your workflow.

 ### View your callback configuration

 `GET /api/business/businesses/{business_id}/config/`